highnze/Laser-Theme---Obsidian/README.md

 This Theme is using the [Overpass Font](https://overpassfont.org/).
-It is based on the theme [Obsidian-Atom](https://github.com/kognise/obsidian-atom) by [Kognise](https://github.com/kognise) Feel free to use and change this theme.
+It is based on the theme [Obsidian-Atom](https://github.com/kognise/obsidian-atom) by [Kognise](https://github.com/kognise) .Feel free to use and change this theme.

 ## Usage